(Not for sale) Please feel free to share the URL, but do not copy or post these images anywhere. All images copyrighted Craig Hopkins.

 At manager Chesley Millikin’s request, Stevie wrote a 2.5-page autobiography of highlights up until 1980.
 Only known SRV handwritten autobiography.

-Early reflective foil sticker, about 4 inches, circa 1980.
+Early reflective foil sticker, about 4 inches square, circa 1980.
 Very rare, I’ve seen perhaps three or four since 1990.

 Perhaps the best SRV concert poster, and certainly a favorite of collectors.
 1982